Invite “Hometowns to Hollywood” to hit the road and come your way!

 “Hometowns to Hollywood” is sure to be an exciting experience for teens, adults, and seniors.
 Moreover, Annette can adapt her presentations to suit the interests of her audiences in the best way possible.

-“Hometowns to Hollywood” presentations are delivered in one of three varieties:
+“Hometowns to Hollywood” presentations are delivered in one of two varieties:

 - 60-minute Themed Presentation (60-min. presentation), $200.
 This involves a multimedia presentation of the themed topic at hand.
 Presentations include photos, videos and/or audio clips.
 Optional memorabilia display offered at no additional cost.